kevinfarrugia/react-recipes/recipes/lifecycle.md

 ### The props change

-When the component receives its props from a parent component, ~~the `componentWillReceiveProps` method is invoked~~ `getDerivedStateFromProps` allows you to map any prop to the state, followed by the same succession of methods that a change in state would incur:
+When the component receives its props from a parent component, `getDerivedStateFromProps` allows you to map any prop to the state, followed by the same succession of methods that a change in state would incur:

-* 🆕 `static getDerivedStateFromProps`
+* `static getDerivedStateFromProps`
-* ⚠️ `componentWillReceiveProps`
 * [`shouldComponentUpdate`](https://reactjs.org/docs/react-component.html#shouldcomponentupdate)
-* ⚠️ `componentWillUpdate`
-* 🆕 `static getSnapshotBeforeUpdate`
+* `static getSnapshotBeforeUpdate`
 * [`render`](https://reactjs.org/docs/react-component.html#render)
 * [`componentDidUpdate`](https://reactjs.org/docs/react-component.html#componentdidupdate)